-When operating in TRANSEC mode transport frames exit the network port at a constant rate irrespective of the rate at which user data arrives at local port.
+When operating in TRANSEC mode (CN4000 and CN6000 Series only) transport frames exit the network port at a constant rate irrespective of the rate at which user data arrives at local port.
 This ensures that Traffic Analysis, if performed, would generate no useful insight into the user data.
 The transport frame rate and length are user configurable.
 AES encryption protects the user data and when operating in GCM encryption mode provides the additional guarantee of data authentication.